IceHe/lib/snips/books/refactoring.md

 Rename Method 方法改名

-- _The name of a method does not reveal its purpose._
+- 适用情况 : _The name of a method does not reveal its purpose._
-- _Change the name of the method._
+- 做法 : _Change the name of the method._
 - _CAUTION_
     - _In this situation you may well be tempted to leave it—after all it's only a name._
     - _That is the work of the evil demon Obfuscatis; don't listen to him._